SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-text-only.md

 # Three Critical Elements of the Platform

-To succeed, this initiative must spark global reflection er , conversation, and action on humanity’s long-term goals in tandem with how emerging exponential technologies can be used to achieve those goals.
+To succeed, this initiative must spark global reflection, conversation, and action on humanity’s long-term goals in tandem with how emerging exponential technologies can be used to achieve those goals.
 This requires people to learn about these technologies, reflect on their own values, and find alignment with global benefit.